LSPosed/MagiskOnWSALocal/docs/README.md

 5. Select the WSA version and its architecture (mostly x64).
 6. Select the version of Magisk.
 7. Choose which brand of GApps you want to install:
-   - OpenGApps

-     Select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like.
    - MindTheGapps

      There is no other variant we can choose.